• john garrish

 If you want to see what this looks like at scale, go check out GitLab’s Guide to All-Remote.

 Their self-service philosophy is the part I love most.
 The idea is simple: ++assume the answer to your question already exists++.
 Search first.
 Ask second.
-And when you do get an answer, document it - so the next person doesn’t have to ask at all.
+And then when you get an answer to a question that wasn’t documented (and therefore searchable), document it so the next person doesn’t have to ask at all.
 They call it “paying it forward.”
 Every answer you write down is a gift to every future teammate who will have the same question.

 The process is not the thing